No results found for ""

 • Listen for their distinctive harsh croaking call, especially during breeding season.

-• Watch for their patient hunting behavior, standing motionless before striking at prey.
+• Watch for their patient hunting behaviour, standing motionless before striking at prey.

 Additional Information